tc39/proposal-uuid/README.md

 unlikely, [just like with `v4` UUIDs](#how-unique-are-v4-uuids) there is no practical guarantee that `v1` UUIDs are unique.

-### Are there privacy concerns related to v1 UUIDS?
+### Are there privacy concerns related to v1 UUIDs?

 If implementations follow
 [the primary recommendations of RFC 4122](https://tools.ietf.org/html/rfc4122#section-4.1.6) then